cocktailmarketing.co.uk torquayhairdressers.co.uk i-pilates.co.uk galleonstudiohire.co.uk futureofhope.co.uk

 The Monterey International Pop Festival, June 16-18, 1967, was the melting pot that merged rock ‘n’ roll, pop, psychedelic music, folk, and elements of rhythm & blues, country blues, country/western, jazz, and even world music, into what we now call rock.

 Monterey Pop, the film by D.A.
 Pennebaker, is one of the 10 best rockumentaries of all time and a pivotal moment in the history of rock music.
-It is available on DVD as The Complete Monterey Pop Festival-Criterion Collection, which includes the film by D.A.
+It is available on DVD and Blu-ray as The Complete Monterey Pop Festival-Criterion Collection, which includes the film by D.A.
 Pennebaker, outtakes, and other selections.
 Watching it a few years after it came out, some time in the early 1970s, the film steered me right back into examining the origins of rock music.
-“You know, I’ve heard some of these bands,” says a fan in the beginning of the film, “but to here all of these bands at the same time, that’s gonna be too much…”
+“You know, I’ve heard some of these bands,” says a fan in the beginning of the film, “but to here all of these bands at the same time, that’s gonna be too much…” The live performances were also released in the Monterey International Pop Festival 30th Anniversary box set.

 “And so the Monterey Pop Festival became the first powwow of the Love Crowd, the perfect pastorale, chocked with music and warmhearted people.
 Its success was so unprecedented that it took everyone by surprise.
 You see, at the beginning nobody was sure that the Love Crowd was out there.” — Robert Christgau, Esquire, Jan.
 1968.